The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Purja, a former British Special Forces soldier and Nepali national, climbed all 14 using supplemental oxygen and with the backing of a professional expedition team, but the logistical coordination — moving between peaks in Nepal, Pakistan, and Tibet across a single climbing season, making multiple summits in quick succession — was unprecedented.
 His 2021 Netflix documentary 14 Peaks: Nothing Is Impossible introduced the challenge to a mainstream audience and has driven a surge in interest in Himalayan mountaineering.

 As of 2026, the list of verified 14 Peaks completers has become a subject of ongoing historical review.
-Several climbers whose ascents of Shishapangma and Manaslu have been questioned are under reevaluation, and the modern standard — verified GPS summit photos, multiple witnesses, and documentation of true-summit ascents — has become stricter than it was in earlier decades.
-The 8000ers.com database maintains the most widely-referenced accounting of verified completions.
+Generally, several climbers whose ascents of Shishapangma and Manaslu have been questioned are under reevaluation, and the modern standard — verified GPS summit photos, multiple witnesses, and documentation of true-summit ascents — has become stricter than it was in earlier decades.
+Specifically, the 8000ers.com database maintains the most widely-referenced accounting of verified completions.
+Notably, fewer than 50 climbers have verifiably summited all 14, making the 14 Peaks one of the most exclusive accomplishments in mountaineering history.

 Which 8,000m Peak Should You Climb First?

 Climbers working toward the 14 eight-thousanders typically follow a rough progression based on technical difficulty, altitude experience required, and logistical complexity.
-While there is no single correct order, the ladder below reflects the consensus progression used by most expedition operators and experienced Himalayan climbers.
+Generally, while there is no single correct order, the ladder below reflects the consensus progression used by most expedition operators and experienced Himalayan climbers.

-Mount Everest is most climbers’ second eight-thousander.
+Everest is most climbers’ second eight-thousander.
 Despite its reputation, Everest is technically easier than many of the other 14 Peaks and benefits from the most developed commercial expedition infrastructure in Himalayan climbing.
-Successful Everest ascents provide the extreme-altitude experience that harder peaks demand.
+Successful Everest ascents provide the extreme-altitude experience (Death Zone time, summit-day endurance) that harder peaks demand.
+Many climbers stop here; those who continue do so with Everest as their foundation.

-Kangchenjunga and Nanga Parbat — the remote giants.
+The remote giants.
+Kangchenjunga demands serious technical climbing in a range with minimal commercial support.
+Nanga Parbat combines technical difficulty with profound isolation and weather unpredictability.
 Both peaks are attempted by expert climbers with years of eight-thousander experience, often without the commercial infrastructure that supports earlier-stage peaks.

-K2 and Annapurna I. The two most dangerous eight-thousanders are typically the final peaks attempted.
-K2 demands elite technical climbing; Annapurna demands acceptance of an irreducible level of avalanche risk that no amount of skill can fully mitigate.
+The two most dangerous eight-thousanders are typically the final peaks attempted.
+K2 demands elite technical climbing combined with everything learned from the previous 12 peaks.
+Annapurna demands acceptance of an irreducible level of avalanche risk that no amount of skill can fully mitigate.
+Completing the 14 Peaks means confronting these two mountains with full awareness of what they have historically demanded from climbers.

 Cost, Permits & Logistics Overview

 Climbing any of the 14 eight-thousanders involves substantial cost and logistical complexity.
-Exact figures vary by peak, expedition style (commercial vs. independent), and year, but the general patterns below hold across the range.
+Generally, exact figures vary by peak, expedition style (commercial vs. independent), and year, but the general patterns below hold across the range.

 All of these figures exclude international flights, personal gear, travel insurance, and evacuation insurance.
-Total expedition cost including flights and gear typically runs 20–30% higher than the quoted operator price.
-For more detailed cost planning, see our expedition budget calculator and permits and regulations guide.
+Generally, total expedition cost including flights and gear typically runs 20-30% higher than the quoted operator price.
+Specifically, for more detailed cost planning, see our expedition budget calculator and permits and regulations guide.
+Notably, oxygen costs alone can add $3,000-$5,000 to an Everest expedition depending on usage.

 Frequently Asked Questions About the 14 Eight-Thousanders